taimurhassan/mvi_icip/README.md

 <p align="justify">
-The aim of the machine vision innovation (MVI) tournament is to foster recent advances in image processing, computer vision, and machine learning to solve different open-ended real-world challenges.
-The participants within the tournament will be solving one of the four problems described below within the given time duration.
-The best three teams with the cash prizes, whereas all the participating teams will be given certificates.
+The aim of the Machine Vision Innovation (MVI) Tournament is to foster recent advances in image processing, computer vision, and machine learning to solve different open-ended real-world challenges.
+The participants will be solving one of the four problems described below.
+The best three teams will be awarded a cash prize, whereas all participating teams will be given certificates.
 </p>

 ## 1. Problems: